We encourage you to browse our list so that you can take what you want and keep what you need

 “Big data” and “data analytics” are hot topics in government and industry, but how much do they affect the care that Veterans receive at VA?
 They have a significant impact, actually, as a recent report from the nonprofit, Partnership for Public Service, demonstrates.
 The report, “From Data to Decisions III: Lessons for Early Analytics Programs,” describes how the Veterans Health Administration (VHA) has pioneered data analysis capabilities to predict health risks and target services to patients.
 Thanks to VHA-developed tools like the Care Assessment Needs (CAN) score, health care providers are identifying patients who are at elevated risk of hospitalization or death and customizing care for them — making VA care more proactive and preventative.
 “From Data to Decisions III: Lessons for early Analytics Programs,” is available on the Partnership for Public Service website at: http://ourpublicservice.org/

-Posted by GPD on December 13, 2013, With 727 Reads Filed under Veterans Administration (VA).
+Posted by GPD on December 13, 2013, With 730 Reads Filed under Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.